 - Application Fee: Your application fee has been waived.

 Additionally, transfer applicants should review the Transfer Information tab for further requirements.

 UIC Law operates on a rolling admission policy.
 The Office of Admissions continues to review applications until the entering class is full.
 Applications submitted after the deadline will only be considered if space is available.

 Apply to UIC Law with Your LSAT Score

 Applicants to the JD program can visit the Law School Admission Council’s (LSAC) website for instructions on registering to take the LSAT.
-Although applicants can submit their application to UIC John Marshall before taking the LSAT, files will not be reviewed until UIC John Marshall receives a LSAT score from the LSAC.
-We encourage applicants for the fall entering class to take the January test (or an earlier administration) and applicants for the spring entering class to take the September LSAT (or an earlier administration).
+Although applicants can submit their application to the University of Illinois Chicago School of Law before taking the LSAT, files will not be reviewed until UIC Law receives a LSAT score from the LSAC.
+We encourage applicants for the fall entering class to take the February test (or an earlier administration) and applicants for the spring entering class to take the October LSAT (or an earlier administration).
 We will, however, consider scores from later administrations if space is available in the entering class.
 Please note that applicants may submit an application and request that we hold review of their file until a subsequent LSAT administration.

 If you are registered for a future LSAT date, the Office of Admission will wait to review your application until receipt of the latest test score.
 In the event an applicant has multiple tests, only the highest score will be considered.
 LSAT scores are valid for five years.

 For LSAT information, registration, and test dates and locations, visit LSAC’s website.